 When ordering from a Western restaurant, a filling meal for one can cost between 120.000 VND and 200.000 VND or more.

 The app will initially present you with curated restaurant choices when ordering food.
-You can dig past these.
-Use the search function at the top and play around entering specific food words you’re interested in.
-Shop around a bit.
+You can look past these.
+Use the search function at the top and play around, entering specific food words you’re interested in.
+You can type in “brown rice,” “pizza,” “grilled chicken,” or anything you’re looking for.
+The app will show you menu items containing those ingredients at any available restaurants.

 Clicking the Activity tab at the bottom of the app will reveal your recent history.
 The table below shows my last five dinner orders.